 Inability to manage relations with key ministries, regulators and the wider community could result in delays in relevant approvals and community ill will.

-- Well defined plan to engage proactively with all key stakeholders: all relevant stakeholders identified and relationship accountabilities defined - Communication plan developed to educate stakeholders on the broader impact of the Business Plan on the nation - Reliance on robust stabilisation clauses in all our Petroleum Agreements. - Tax advice obtained
+- broader impact of the Business Plan on the nation - Reliance on robust stabilisation clauses in all our Petroleum Agreements. - Tax advice obtained